 6 April 2017 marks the 215th anniversary of the University of Tartu Natural History Museum, the oldest museum in Estonia.
 In celebration of this occasion, each month an item is selected from the museum's collection to be presented online as a 3D model.
 The museum, founded in 1802 as the university's Natural History Cabinet, has developed into a modern research and education centre that also comprises the university's Botanical Gardens.

-Item of the Month: September 2017
+Item of the Month: November 2017

 A. G. von Bunge's herbarium of plants from the provinces of Estonia, Livonia and Courland.
 1849–1853.
 TU268786-269236

 Alexander Georg von Bunge (1803–1890), Professor of Botany and graduate of the University of Tartu, was one the most notable plant systematists of the 19th century.
 The herbarium pages presented here are part of the first comprehensive scientific herbarium (exsiccatum) of plants from the northern Baltic provinces, in which the specimens are properly identified and presented together with essential data concerning the place where the plants were found.